UAE Visas & Residency Guide 2026

 UAE Golden Visa (5-10 year residency)

-The Golden Visa provides long-term residency without the need for employer sponsorship.
+The UAE Golden Visa provides long-term residency without the need for employer sponsorship.

 Eligible individuals include: